revuwem/time-tracking-dashboard/README.md

 Extended requirements:

 - User should be able to switch between Dark and Light theme mode
-- UI theme should be initialized based on user's system preferences
+- UI theme should be initialized based on the user's system preferences
-- User should be able to reset current streak on selected period
+- User should be able to reset the current streak on the selected period
-- User should be able to reset previous streak on selected period
+- User should be able to reset the previous streak on the selected period
-- User should be able to reset all streak on selected period
+- User should be able to reset the whole streak on the selected period

 ### Screenshot